ad-si/awesome-sheet-music/README.md

 - [chromatik] \(commercial\) - Play along to sheet music of previously unreleased tunes.
 - [flat.io] - The online music score editor for your compositions.
-- [getinstinct] - Guitar lessons that listen as you play along.
 - [lilybin] - Web-based LilyPond editor and [github] project.
 - [my.vexflow] - Publish content with music notation, guitar tablature and chord diagrams without the need for special tools.